Youhana-Gergis/Black_Dashboard/README.md

 ***************************************************************************************

-eight page lock this page is for every employee to be safer
+The eight page lock this page is for every employee to be safer

 ![ten](https://github.com/Youhana-Gergis/Black_Dashboard/assets/124525093/5bedf548-295e-4a92-b63c-d278c779e4c2)